List of Cars characters: Cad Spinner

 Cad Spinner (voiced by John Michael Higgins) is based on a 2007-2014 Cadillac Escalade.
 His main goal in the film was the reopening of a lodge at Piston Peak National Park and its safety.
 This led to him knowingly endanger the rest of the valley during a large forest fire.
-After Dusty helped to put out the forest fire, Cad Spinner was reassigned to park ranger work at Death Valley National Park as seen in the mid-credits.
+After Dusty helped to put out the forest fire, Cad Spinner was reassigned to park ranger work at Death Valley National Park as a punishment and as seen in the mid-credits scene.